Wet nurse: Current attitudes in Western countries

 In contemporary affluent Western societies such as the United States, the act of nursing a baby other than one's own often provokes cultural discomfort.
 When a mother is unable to nurse her own infant, an acceptable mediated substitute is expressed milk (or especially colostrum), which is donated to milk banks, analogous to blood banks, and processed there by being screened, pasteurized, and usually frozen.
 Infant formula is also widely available, which its makers claim can be a reliable source of infant nutrition when prepared properly.
 Dr. Rhonda Shaw notes that Western objections to wet nurses are cultural:

 For some Americans, the subject of wet-nursing is becoming increasingly open for discussion.
-During a UNICEF goodwill tour to Sierra Leone in 2008, American Mexican actress Salma Hayek decided to breastfeed a local infant in front of the accompanying film crew.
+During a goodwill tour to Sierra Leone with UNICEF in 2008, American Mexican actress Salma Hayek decided to breastfeed a local infant in front of the accompanying film crew.
 The sick one-week-old baby had been born the same day but a year later than Hayek's daughter, who had not yet been weaned.
-The actress later discussed on camera an anecdote of her Mexican great-grandmother spontaneously breastfeeding a hungry baby in a village.